3D printing mannequins reduces the production time from 8 weeks to 2 days.

 Mannequins are the ultimate form of display for every clothing store around the world.
 When the finest brands in fashion need mannequins, they go to Hans Boodt Mannequins, a Dutch company that makes unique high-end mannequins for the most discerning fashion designers and brands.
-Customer of Hans Boodt Mannequins such as Calvin Klein, Lacoste and Tommy Hilfiger.
+Customers of Hans Boodt are fashion labels such as Calvin Klein, Lacoste and Tommy Hilfiger.

 Coen Viguurs, Product Development Manager at Hans Boodt Mannequins, states that: “3D printing has revolutionized the way we work at Hans Boodt.
 3D printing mannequins can be done at request, with an unprecedented level of quality and in a matter of days.”

 Challenge and solution of 3D printing mannequins

 Few people realize that every mannequin is a work of art.
 The traditional method was to sculpt the anatomical perfection of a mannequin from clay by hand.
 “Designing a single figure out of clay is very expensive and time consuming, that is the same for every player in the market,” explains Viguurs.
 The old production process was spread throughout the high-end mannequin industry.
 Sculpting by hand was just the way this industry worked.
 The whole production process takes around eight weeks, especially when multiple designs or assemblies are required.